 This project aims to collect detailed information about the litter, type and density of the Medway estuary so that we can work with policy makers to identify how to stop litter entering the estuary.
 In most cases we will also split what we collect by what it has been made by in order that it can be remade into other products again.

-Full training will be provided on the survey methods used, we will be using methods developed by the Marine Conservation Society (who we will also provide the information to) for the North Sea and Baltic Sea region, under the OSPAR Convention- click here for the guidance.
+We require volunteers to help us run these events, and become clean up hosts so that we can collect more and more out of the estuary.
+Full training is provided on the survey methods used, we will be using methods developed by the Marine Conservation Society (who we will also provide the information to) for the North Sea and Baltic Sea region, under the OSPAR Convention- click here for the guidance.